trules-org/old-trules/README.md

 # trules
-Lorum estum umun drafterumem...
+Lorum estum umen drafterubus...

 In many respects, the biggest challenge in creating a software solution is in understanding exactly what needs to be created.
 Business asks Development to build something, but there are often misunderstandings about what it is that Business wants.
 Business needs tools that help them to be very clear and precise about what they need.
 Development needs tools to help them understand and clarify what Business needs.
 Trules attempts to meet these tooling needs.

 Software requirements can be specified using **Event**, **Condition** and **Action** statements.
 In response to each Event, Conditions are evaluated and Actions are performed.

-Something happens...
+> Something happens...
-In response, something is done...
+> In response, something is done...
-How did you know that something happened?
+> How did you know that something happened?
-What should you do in response?
+> What should you do in response?

 "Something happens" is an **Event**.
 Events happen.
 Events occur at points in time.